fukaminakrize/http_keylogger/README.md

 * Intercepts:
   * data submitted to forms,
   * pasted text into webpage
-* Extracts user's credential by fakeing login form --- if credentials are stored for the domain, browser (Chrome, Firefox) injects them into hidden form
+* Extracts user's credential by faking login form --- if credentials are stored for the domain, browser (Chrome, Firefox) inserts them into the hidden fake login form

 ## docker-compose.yml